zacwong2151/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

 * 2c.
-There are no events to list.
+There are no volunteer to list.

   Use case ends.